designeerlabs/discord-vr/README.md

 You can select different options under "Attach" and "Align" to place the voice data where you want

+# One issue you might run in to
+After running it for the first time, if you do not see a file called "chromedriver.exe" in "DiscordVR_Data\StreamingAssets\" but you see a "chromedriver.zip" file, extract it so that there is a "chromedriver.exe" in "DiscordVR_Data\StreamingAssets\"

 # How to use with Unity
 Get the chromedriver that matches your version of Chrome from [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads) and place it in the StreamingAssets folder.
 Press play.
 If you would like to see exactly what chromedriver is doing, you can uncheck the "headless" boolean in ServerList.cs.